muwerk/munet/README.md

 ### Retained Messages

-All messages published by the older version of `ustd::Mqtt` were flagged with the RETAINED flag.
+All messages published by the older version of `ustd::Mqtt` were flagged with the `RETAINED` flag.
 This default behaviour has been changed: It is now possible to configure if the default behaviour should be to flag the messages or not.
 The default is `false` but if the configuration file was created by migrating an older `net.json`, the old behaviour will be preserved in order to maintain compatibility of the device (See configuration option `alwaysRetain` in `mqtt.json`).

-When this option is `false` (the default setting), there is a new way (for explicit MQTT topics) to specify that a message shall be published as RETAINED: instead of prefixing the topic with one exclamation point, the topic shall be prefixed with double exclamation points.
+When this option is `false` (the default setting), there is a new way (for explicit MQTT topics) to specify that a message shall be published as `RETAINED`: instead of prefixing the topic with one exclamation point, the topic shall be prefixed with double exclamation points.
 E.g.:
 `!!homeassistant/config`.